Warnman people: Ecology

-The kitibaru also served as a digging stick to forage for marsupial moles.
+The throwing stick also served as a digging stick to forage for marsupial moles.
 String spun from animals or hair, worn around the waist, was used to lasso lizards, and then hitch them to a string belt to bring back to the campsite.

 Social organisation

 The Warnman were probably divided into six groups or clans, each with its own wells.
-Such estates gave exclusive wood-cutting rights to each member of the group but Warnman from all clans had equal access to the major watering holes (wongal) Drought would at times force them into Nyangumarta land where, in exchange for water, they would be constrained to hand over their women in marriage.
+Such estates gave exclusive wood-cutting rights to each member of the group but Warnman from all clans had equal access to the major watering holes.
+Drought would at times force them into Nyangumarta land where, in exchange for water, they would be constrained to hand over their women in marriage.
 The Nyangumarta themselves would often raid the Warnman in order to secure wives.

 History of contact

 The extreme conditions of desert life pressed the Wanman to develop techniques to harvest food from grasses and this traditional knowledge served them well as they moved towards the coast, since they could quickly adapt their skills to glean buffel or afghan grass, which had seeded into the landscape from imported camel saddles and was in demand as a fodder grass in arid zones.